ArminJo/Arduino-FrequencyDetector/README.md

 A reset can be performed by power off/on or by pressing the button two times, each time shorter than `RESET_ENTER_BUTTON_PUSH_MILLIS` (0.12 seconds) within a `RESET_WAIT_TIMEOUT_MILLIS` (0.3 seconds) interval.

 ## Using a Digispark board
-First install the new [Digistump AVR version](https://github.com/ArminJo/DigistumpArduino#installation) and [update the bootloader](https://github.com/ArminJo/DigistumpArduino#update-the-bootloader).
+First, install the new [Digistump AVR version](https://github.com/ArminJo/DigistumpArduino#installation) and [update the bootloader](https://github.com/ArminJo/DigistumpArduino#update-the-bootloader).
 This enables to have `INFO` outputs on the ATtiny85<br/>

 # SCHEMATIC for external components of FrequencyDetector / WhistleSwitch